decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 15. return (A, e, s)
 ```

-### ProofToOctets
+### Proof to Octets

-This operation describes how to encode a proof, as computed at step 25 in [ProofGen](#proofgen), to an octet string.
+This operation describes how to encode a proof, as computed at step 25 in [ProofGen](#proof-generation-proofgen), to an octet string.
 The input to the operation MUST be a valid proof.

 The inputted proof value must consist of the following components, in that order: